Neloy-Barman/Interpretable-Bengali-Fish-Recognizer/README.md

 <strong>A bit of exploration made me know that searching a fish with its scientific name gives better result and provides with more accurate images.
 So, I mapped each fish's bengali and scientific name within a dictionary.
 Then using fastAI's <a href="https://duckduckgo.com/">DuckDuckGo</a> searching, running a loop within the dictionary, I collected images for each category and kept them in their respective folders.
 You will found the whole procedure within the "data_collection" notebook.</strong>

 <h3><code style="color:blue">Data Cleaning</code></h3>
-<strong>There were many redundant images within many of the category.
-Even in some cases, some images were mixed up between catgories.
-So, before training I not only had to delete those redundant images but also move images to their respective folders.
-Still, as a human we sometimes fail to </strong>
+<strong>There were many redundant images within many categories.
+In some cases, images were mixed up between catgories.
+So, before training I not only had to delete those redundant images but also needed to move images to their respective folders.
+Still, as humen we sometimes fail to do each thing perfect.
+After model training, when the results were not satisfactory, I found the classes with most losses and repeated the cleaning process.
+In the end, if you look at the images distribution table, you will find out that it turned out to be an imbalanced dataset.</strong>
 <table align="center">
     <tr>
         <th align="center" colspan="2"><strong>Images Distribution</strong></th>